Open for investment

 What is a VCT?

-VCTs give you the opportunity to invest in a tax-efficient way in the growth of small UK companies that are not quoted on a main stock exchange.
-Although, being quoted on the Alternative Investment Market (AIM), which is traditionally where smaller companies would list.
+VCTs give you the opportunity to benefit from tax reliefs, while also investing into growing small UK companies that are not quoted on a main stock exchange.
+Although, these companies may be quoted on the Alternative Investment Market (AIM), which is traditionally where smaller companies would list.

 VCTs are government-backed and are listed on the London Stock Exchange.
 They were introduced in 1995 to encourage investment in entrepreneurial businesses to help them prosper and, in turn, boost the UK economy.